TunahanIbis/Object-Oriented-Programming/Object-Oriented-Programming - PatikaCourse/Worksheet 3/README.md

 # OOP Patika.dev Course Workhseet 3
-Design a system for managing flights and pilots:
+I designed a system for managing flights and pilots:
 <br>
 * Airline companies operate the flights.
 * Every airline has an ID.